lumina-desktop/lumina/src-qt5/desktop-utils/lumina-archiver/README.md

 This is a graphical archive manager based around the `tar` utility, which also provides limited support to copying USB images to a USB device via the `dd`utility.

-Binaries:
- * `lumina-archiver`: Graphical utility for configuring the desktop session

 ### Library Dependencies

 1. Qt 5.2+ (specific modules listed below)